EnHackathon/EnHackathon.github.io/_posts/2019-11-21-PhilConnell.md

 ---

-Lacking a solid plan-in-advance for the day, I decided on the (seemingly machochistic!) plan to look into the odd post-finalization crash I started on [last time](../21/PhilConnell.html).
+Lacking a solid plan-in-advance for the day, I decided on the (seemingly masochistic!) plan to look into the odd post-finalization crash I started on [last time](../21/PhilConnell.html).

 Recapping my previous summary: